michelled/weavly.org/src/lesson-plans/learning-directions-with-command-blocks.md

 * Emphasize that Cubetto can only travel in the direction it's facing
 * Ask learners to act out how Cubetto moves like a car
-* Place toys or any other interesting object on the Cubetto map and ask players to build a program to take Cubetto to that particular item.
+* Place toys or any other interesting object on the Cubetto map and ask players to build a program to take Cubetto to that particular item

 ## Curriculum Connections